Fellowship: Virtuous Friendships

-While these first two types of friendship are not bad in themselves, Aristotle notes how they are the most fragile and least likely to last the test of time, because these friends are not committed to you as a person, seeking what’s best for you.
-These friends are more committed the benefit, pleasure or fun time they get from you.
-Once your classes change, your interests change, your job changes or you move locations or you no longer are involved in the same activities or frequenting that particular coffee shop, the friendship is not likely to continue.
-The benefit or fun times are no longer there, so unless there’s something deeper uniting you, these people are unlikely to share a deep committed friendship with you.
+While these first two types of friendships are not bad in themselves, Aristotle notes how they are the most fragile and least likely to last the test of time because these friends are not committed to the other as a person, seeking what’s best for them.
+These friends are more committed to the benefit, pleasure or fun time they get from the relationship.
+For example, when your classes or interests change, you shift roles or locations at work or you are no longer involved in the same activities or frequenting that particular coffee shop, your friendship is not likely to continue.
+The benefit or fun times are no longer there, so unless there’s something deeper uniting you, you are unlikely to share a deeply committed friendship.

 Do not be deceived: Bad company ruins good morals.

 According to Aristotle, the third kind of friendship is friendship in the fullest sense.
-He calls it the virtuous friendship.
+He calls it virtuous friendship.
 This is based on something much deeper: The friend is committed to you and your good, not just to some benefit or enjoyment that they receive from being with you.
-The virtuous friend loves you in the true sense of the word: He or she seeks what is best for you, which is to live a virtuous life in imitation of Christ.
+The virtuous friend loves you in the true sense of the word: They seek what is best for you, which is to live a virtuous life in imitation of Christ and eventually live forever with him in heaven.
 As Christians, this is the highest form of fellowship and should be our aim in our own friendships.

 For a virtuous friendship to develop, both people must be striving for virtue.
 They don’t need to be perfect, but they do need to be pursuing the virtuous life together.
-In Christian friendships, when both people are striving to deepen their relationship with God and living like Christ, they help each other in what matters most in life.
+They also need to be involved in one another’s lives.
+Simply clicking “friend” on social media or interacting through screens is not how virtuous friendships form.
+In Christian friendships, when both people are striving to deepen their relationship with God and live like Christ, they help each other in what matters most in life.
 A true friend wants you to live out your faith to the fullest.
 Because of this, it is essential for you to find brothers and sisters in Christ who can help ensure that your faith not only survives but thrives.

 ‘AS IRON SHARPENS IRON’

-We can, of course, have levels of friendship with people of different backgrounds, regardless of whether they are Christian.
-But we want to make sure we have close Christian friends who are running after the same goals, friends who can help strengthen us in our faith.
+We can, of course, have different levels of friendship with people in different areas of life, regardless of whether they are Christian.
+While not every single friendship we have needs to be the deepest friendship, we want to make sure we do have close Christian friends who are running after the same goals, friends who can help strengthen us in our faith.
 After all, we become like the people we associate with most.
 And that challenges us to ask an important question: Are our closest friends going to help us become the kind of people we want to become?

 Proverbs 27:17 says, “Iron sharpens iron, and one man sharpens another.”
-When two swords come together, they don’t get weaker; instead, the metal from each makes them sharper.
-And a sword is a perfect analogy for the battle each one of us must face in keeping the Faith: If we allow our faith to grow dull and weak, we are going to snap under the pressure of this world.
+When a sword gets dull, it cannot be sharpened easily; it takes another iron tool to sharpen it back into precision.
+In our own lives, we need strong, virtuous friends who can help us smooth the rough edges of our faults and sharpen us in virtue.
+And a sword is an excellent analogy for the battle each one of us must face in keeping the faith: If we allow our faith to grow dull and weak, we are going to snap under the pressure of this world.
 However, if we have fellowship, we will be sharp enough not only to resist temptation but to grow even stronger.

-• Friendship of Pleasure: friendship based on enjoyment or “fun times” someone shares with you
+- Friendship of Pleasure: Friendship based on enjoyment or “fun times” someone shares with

 Iron Sharpens Iron: “Iron sharpens iron, and one man sharpens another” (Prv 27:17).